ECE 4420/6420 Knowledge Engineering

 Late Policy

-• Late work is discounted 5% per calendar day late.
+• Late submissions will be penalized 5% per calendar day.